Georgia Aquarium in Atlanta, Georgia

 Overview

-At the Georgia Aquarium, you’ll encounter everything from sea lions to sharks, penguins and tropical fish.
+Visit Georgia Aquarium and encounter everything from sea lions to sharks, penguins and tropical fish.
 Dive deep under the sea with interactive exhibits, shows, and programs with your Georgia Aquarium tickets.
-While there, take advantage of free WiFi and use the Aquarium's app to navigate your self-guided tour, or grab a bite to eat at Cafe Aquaria.
+While there, take advantage of free WiFi and use the Aquarium's app to navigate your self-guided tour, or grab a bite at Coastline Cafe.

 Good To Know